Introduction | Depression coding in HCC

 In fee-for-service medicine:

-Diagnosis coding establishes medical necessity, and may be the reason for a denial, particularly for diagnostic tests or procedures.
+Diagnosis coding establishes the medical necessity for a service.
+At times, it may be the reason for a denial, particularly for diagnostic tests or procedures.
 Services with national or local coverage policies often have specific diagnosis codes that are required for payment.

 In risk based contracts or Accountable Care Organizations (ACOs):